 Georgios of Crete

 GEORGIOS of Crete. d. ca. 1815.
 Unlike many post-Byzantine composers, Georgios of Crete did not work as lampadarios or protopsaltes at the Cathedral of Hagia Sophia, Constantinople.
 Instead, he worked exclusively as a musician and composer.
 He studied music with Meletios Sinaïtes, Petros Peloponnesios*, Petros Byzantios* and Iakobos Peloponnesios*.
-Later, he worked as a teacher in Constantinople, on the island of Chios, and in Chania on Crete (where he is also buried).
+Later, he worked as a teacher in Constantinople, on the island of Chios, and in Chania on Crete (where he is buried).
 His many pupils included Gregorios Protopsaltes*, Churmuzios Chartophylax*, Apostolos Konstas and Konstantinos Byzantios*.
-Georgios composed according to the new analytical style of Byzantine music and supported the music...
+Georgios composed according to the new analytical style of Byzantine music and supported the music reform...

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.